 Bring your ID

-Cal Poly IDs are required for access when the main Library is closed: the late night study area is open day and night .
+Cal Poly IDs are required for access when the main Library is closed: Hub24 is open 24/7.

 Hours may vary during quarter breaks, holidays, and the summer quarter.
 Please check our hours page for details.

-Cal Poly University Police offers an escort van pickup from 7:00pm to 1:00am.
-The van is leaving at the Kennedy Library bus stop 10 and 40 min past the hour.
+Cal Poly University Police offers an escort van pickup.
+The van leaves from in front of Kennedy Library 10 and 40 min past the hour.

-University Police routinely review and walk through the 24/7 spaces after hours to keep you safe.
+University Police routinely monitor and walk through the 24/7 spaces after hours to keep you safe.

-Just in case – there are well-marked blue emergency pulls in each room.
+Just in case – there are well-marked blue emergency pulls throughout the library.

 Better safe than sorry – please read the University Police safety tips.

 Our glass-walled collaboration rooms on the second floor are known as fishbowls.